 The second approach is to develop and implement a Driverless TMA to eliminate injuries to MoDOT employees that drive the first TMA truck motorist's encounter.
 This is the truck most impacted by motorists.
 This type of traffic control is used for moving operations such as sweeping and striping.
 We will eliminate injuries by having an unstaffed TMA truck autonomously follow a lead truck at specified distances.
-Recently, the system successfully passed Phase 1 testing at the Missouri State Fairgrounds.
-The units are currently in the Kansas City District awaiting navigation and communication system upgrades before the testing resumes in October.
+The system passed Phase 1 testing in May.
+The system began to exhibit navigation problems in June during Phase 2.
+The vendor installed system upgrades in October to correct the problems.
+Initial testing of the upgrades looked very promising.
+We will restart Phase 2 testing when striping season begins in April.